Officials gather to assess COVID-19 development in Camden County

 Officials gathered to assess the situation and coordinate a response to developments from the spread of the coronavirus.

-At least for the time being, the response for any upcoming events or gatherings will remain an individual decision.

-Camden County officials from the commission and health department, school superintendents and officials, first responders and representatives of Lake Regional Health System attended the meeting held at the Camden County Courthouse on Thursday afternoon.
+Camden County officials from the commission and health department, school superintendents and officials, first responders and representatives of Lake Regional Health System attended the meeting held at the Camden County Courthouse on Thursday.

 Camden County officials were meeting in a closed session following the meeting to discuss protocols specific to the operation of the county.

 The general consensus of those attending was to continue to monitor and respond as needed to the various situations that may arise.
-Information will be coordinated through Lake Regional and the Camden County Health Department and patience was a point of emphasis as new developments and information come to light.
+Information will be coordinated through Lake Regional and the Camden County Health Department.

 Dr. Harbaksh Sangha, Chief Medical Officer at Lake Regional Health System provided an overview of COVID-19 emphasizing the virus is new and spreads fast.
 Sangha described the virus as evolving and recommends avoiding social contact to prevent the spread of the virus.